 Caveats

 We included arrival timing, but did not include other attributes such as fish size, which is known to have important impacts on trophic interactions and size-dependent survival [13,26,27,46].
 Miller et al. [44] showed that Snake River spring/summer Chinook marine survival was more related to size after some period of ocean residence than size at out-migration, but did not rule out the possibility that some level of size-dependent mortality did not already occur.
-[47]Further research to extend this model is necessary to fully understand how other fish attributes such as size in the freshwater environment are likely to affect marine survival.
+We note that although, fish size is known to affect migration pathways through the hydrosystem [47], detections at Bonneville Dam did not show a significant size bias (see Fig 3 in Faulkner et al.).
+Nonetheless, we acknowledge that there may be other ways in which detected fish were not fully representative of the run-at-large, so our conclusions apply specifically to this set of fish.
+Further research to extend this model is necessary to fully understand how the interaction of other fish attributes such as size in the freshwater environment are likely to affect marine survival.
 Fortunately, given the flexibility of the multivariate framework, such analyses are possible with the availability of additional data.
 Additionally, maturation schedules, the fraction of a salmon maturing and returning to spawn at different ages, are also size-dependent – larger and faster growing fish tend to mature earlier [2].
 Recent spawner-recruit analysis suggests that climate conditions affect both the maturation schedule and the survival of some stocks of salmon [48]; however, timing and size were not a part of these models.
 Future iterations of our model could examine the effects of size and maturation simultaneously, with the goal of understanding how management actions in freshwater environment affect size, maturation, and ultimately, survival.

 We view our model as a robust approach for integrating the freshwater and marine effects in a single estimation model.
 By partitioning the different sources of uncertainty between the observation model (binomial likelihood) and process models (random effects for day, year, and day/year interactions) we provide a more accurate estimate of the uncertainty and relative importance of the fixed effects associated with the marine covariates relative to the random deviations in survival associated with differences in arrival timing between years.
 While our model was restricted to examining the two-dimensional interaction between day and year, this model can quickly be scaled-up to higher-dimensional questions related to the interaction between day, year, size, and maturation.